Why is My Christmas Cactus Dropping Buds?

 Fluctuating Temperatures

-Christmas cactus are fairly adaptable but fluctuating temperatures whilst the flower buds are forming often causes them to drop off.
+I’ve found that Christmas cacti are fairly adaptable when growing g vegetatively outside of flowering.
+Mine is in the kitchen and often gets a range oof temperatures but fluctuating temperatures whilst the flower buds are forming often causes them to drop off.

-Ideally try to keep the temperature at around 60°F (15°C) from September time for around 6 weeks.
-Any temperatures that are considerably different to this can be the cause of the flower buds to drop.
+My Best Tip: The advice I received from expert growers is to try to keep the temperature at around 60°F (15°C) from September for around 6 weeks in order for buds to develop.
+Any temperatures that are considerably different from this can cause the flower buds to drop.

-Once the flowers have emerged, a temperature of 68°F (20°C) if thought to prolong the flowering time.
+Once the flowers have emerged, a temperature of 68°F (20°C) is thought to prolong the flowering time.

 (Read my article, how to revive a dying Christmas cactus).